xcaeser/zig-dotenv/README.md

 - `key(EnvKey)` - Gets a variable using an enum key
 - `setProcessEnv([]const u8, ?[]const u8)` - Sets an environment variable in the current process.
 If value is null, unsets the variable
 - `writeAllEnvPairs(writer, includeSystemVars)` - Writes all variables to a writer
-- `writeEnvPairToFile(filename)` - Writes a single environment variable pair to a file
+- `writeEnvPairToFile(key, value, filename)` - Writes a single environment variable pair to a file

 ## Contributing